Behavioral Economics and Public Policy

 Schedule

-The course is scheduled on days 5–7 of the summer school and consists of 18 hours of lectures (6 each day).
+The course consists of 18 hours of lectures (6 each day).
 Each lecture lasts 60 minutes.
 Morning lectures start at 9:00 and finish at 12:40.
 Afternoon lectures start at 14:00 and finish at 17:40.
 The break after each lecture lasts 20 minutes.
 All times are in Central European Summer Time (CEST).

 Topics